 Your Real Estate Market Update:

 Local Market Information provided by the Columbus Board of Realtors MLS.
-Last Updated December 20, 2017
+Last Updated January 25, 2018

 Here you will find the latest local housing trends that will give you insights, updates and analysis to your local marketplace.
 If you have any questions about this report or anything else related to real estate, please feel free to reach out to us.
 We are proud to be a trusted advisor and help you make important business decisions when it comes to real estate.

-(December 20, 2017 – Columbus, OH)
+(January 24, 2018 – Columbus, OH)

-There were 2,377 homes and condos sold during the month of November in central Ohio, which is a 3.2 percent increase over the same month a year ago, although a decline of 13.9 percent from October.
-This is the highest number of sales on record for the month of November, according to the Columbus REALTORS® Multiple Listing Service.
+There were 32,218 homes and condos sold in central Ohio in 2017, which is 1.7 percent higher than 2016 and the highest number of homes sold on record for a single year, according to the Columbus REALTORS® Multiple Listing Service.